mongodb/docs/source/includes/api/list-tables/restore-jobs/body-parameters/checkpoint.rst

    * - ``checkpointId``
      - string
      - Required
-     - Unique identifier for the :term:`sharded cluster` checkpoint that represents the point in time to which your data will be restored.
+     - Unique identifier for the :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` checkpoint
+       that represents the point in time to which your data will be restored.

-       If you provide this setting, this endpoint restores all data up to this :term:`checkpoint <checkpoint>` to the database you specified in the ``delivery`` object.
+       If you provide this setting, this endpoint restores all data up to this :cloudmgr:`checkpoint  </reference/glossary/#term-checkpoint>` to the database you specified in the ``delivery`` object.

    * - ``delivery``
      - object
      - Required
-     - Method and details of how the restored :term:`snapshot` data is delivered.
+     - Method and details of how the restored :manual:`snapshot </reference/glossary/#std-term-snapshot>` data is delivered.

    * - | ``delivery``